Links on Android Authority may earn us a commission. Learn more.

 5G networks continue to roll out around the world.
 This next generation of wireless communication is being powered, in part, by a new technology known as millimeter wave (mmWave).
 US carriers are particularly keen on the technology, and it’s also a key part of rollouts in China and Japan.
 Eventually, it will be used across the world to varying degrees too.
-Although not every 5G network will necessarily use mmWave technology, at least not all of the time.
+However, not every 5G network necessarily uses mmWave technology, we also have sub-6GHz 5G.

 As with every new technology, there are inevitably teething problems and hurdles to overcome before it goes mainstream.
 Millimeter-wave technology has had its fair share of doubters in the past few years, with questions arising about its suitability over long distances, how well it can go through walls, and even if rain or a user’s hand might block the signal.
 Some of these issues aren’t unfounded, but most of them have been worked out in recent years.